publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch3/schIII/m__us_usc_t16_s582a–8.md

     (a) __Establishment__

-        The Secretary of Agriculture (hereafter referred to in this section as the “Secretary”) shall establish a competitive forestry, natural resources, and environmental grant program to award grants for the conduct of research as described in subsection (c) of this section.
+        The Secretary of Agriculture (hereafter referred to in this section as the “Secretary”) shall establish a competitive forestry, natural resources, and environmental grant program to award grants for the conduct of research as described in subsection (c).

     (b) __Eligible entities__

-    To be eligible to receive a grant under subsection (a) of this section, an entity shall—
+    To be eligible to receive a grant under subsection (a), an entity shall—

         (1) be a State agricultural experiment station, a college or university, a research institution or organization, a Federal agency, a private organization, or a corporation that has a demonstrable capacity to conduct forestry, natural resources, and environmental research as determined by the Secretary; and